Maybe Tomorrow (True Detective): Plot

+Later, Bezzerides and Woodrugh find Caspere's safe deposit box, which includes articles of incorporation for several LLCs as well as blue diamonds.
+Back in Ventura County, Bezzerides' fling, Steve Mercer (Riley Smith), arrives at the station.
+Bezzerides breaks up with him and he angrily storms out.

-Velcoro visits Eddie to give him marijuana to help him sleep.
-During their talk, Eddie talks about his encounters with Holloway (Afemo Omilami) and Burris (James Frain).
-Semyon is informed by Osip (Timothy V. Murphy) that he is leaving for Las Vegas amid his crisis, angering him.
+Velcoro visits a doctor, who chastises him for his drug use and bad health habits, then asks if he truly wants to be alive.
+Later, Velcoro visits Eddie to give him marijuana, which helps him sleep.
+During their talk, Eddie mentions throwing his police badge in the garbage and talks about his encounters with Holloway (Afemo Omilami) and Burris (James Frain), lamenting the way the justice system has changed since his retirement.
+Velcoro salvages his father's badge from the trash and studies it.

+Semyon visits Bart Sallis (Chet Grissom), a former associate and construction manager in Vinci, and forces Sallis to renege 25% of a former deal back to him every month.
+Later, Semyon is informed by Osip (Timothy V. Murphy) that he is leaving for Las Vegas amid the land deal crisis, angering him.
 After he leaves, he wonders if Osip had a role in Caspere's death.
 He is later informed that Stan, one of his associates, has been found dead.
+Upon inspecting the body, Semyon sees that Stan's eyes have been burned out.

-Meanwhile, Woodrugh reconnects with an old friend from the private security firm Black Mountain, Miguel Gilb (Gabriel Luna), and they go out.
-However, Miguel brings up a sexual relationship they had during the war, prompting Woodrugh to punch him and leave him.
-Unbeknownst to him, Dixon (W. Earl Brown) takes pictures of the encounter.
+Meanwhile, Woodrugh reconnects with an old friend from the private security firm Black Mountain, Miguel Gilb (Gabriel Luna), and they go to a Motocross race.
+As they exit, Glib begins to talk about their time in the war and implies a sexual relationship they had while serving.
+Woodrugh punches Glib, knocking him to the ground and leaving him.
+Unbeknownst to either of them, Dixon (W. Earl Brown) takes pictures of the encounter from the upper level of the stadium.

 Tracing the Cadillac that possibly drove Caspere to the rest stop, Velcoro and Bezzerides visit a movie set, where a similar car was reported missing one week before Caspere's death.
+Velcoro and Bezzerides learn that because Caspere allowed the crew to film in Vinci, he received an associate producer credit and thus frequented the set.
+A set photographer recognizes a photo of Caspere and claims that Caspere and the film's director, Ashley Daison (Philip Moon), would frequently attend parties together.
+While on set, Velcoro and Bezzerides run into Caspere's assistant.

 That night, Bezzerides and Velcoro drink at his house when Gena (Abigail Spencer) shows up.
-She says she was questioned by the police about his actions and possible corruption.
-She offers to give him $10,000 to drop the custody battle, which he refuses.
-Woodrugh visits a strip club, looking for Caspere's contact and inadvertently runs into Semyon.
-While Paul looks for the contact, Semyon confronts Danny Santos (Pedro Miguel Arce) for failing to support him and brutally attacks him before removing his golden teeth.
+She says the police questioned her about Velcoro's actions and possible corruption, including the death of her assailant years prior.
+She offers to give him $10,000 to drop the custody battle and leave town, which he refuses.

+Woodrugh goes through downtown Los Angeles and asks various prostitutes if they recognize Caspere, to no avail.
+He briefly sees a young man in an angel costume giving oral sex to an unseen individual.
+Later, a male prostitute recognizes the picture of Caspere and takes him to a strip club Caspere frequented named Lux Infinitum.
+In the strip club, another male prostitute suggests that Caspere was a voyeur, and that Caspere asked him to have sex in front of him with a European prostitute named Tascha.
+While in the club, Woodrough inadvertently runs into Semyon.
+Afterward, Semyon confronts Danny Santos (Pedro Miguel Arce) for failing to support him and brutally attacks him before removing his golden teeth.